Sixth Form Programme

 Students at Bournemouth School study either three or four A Levels (although a few choose to study five); those who study three A Levels also either study Core Mathematics, the CREST Gold Award or the Pre-University Qualification.
 The A Levels offered are two year courses.

 Currently, the A Level subjects that we offer are:

 |Business Studies||Further Mathematics|

-In addition to lessons in the four A level subjects that they have chosen, all Year 12 students are expected to broaden their experience through attending a number of other activities – we refer to these additions as the “core curriculum”.
-The core provision forms part of the overall package which all students must accept as part of membership of Year 12.
+In addition to a student's academic core, all Year 12 students are expected to broaden their experience through attending a number of other activities – we refer to these additions as the “personal core”.
+The personal core provision forms part of the overall package which all students must accept as part of membership of Year 12.

 All students are required to attend all registration form periods and assemblies, and to follow a Citizenship programme.
-This is delivered through a combination of form-time sessions and fortnightly special lessons, which include a range of lessons, lectures, talks and other experiences.
-Within this programme are sessions devoted to helping students to develop their study skills and to help and advise them with University or employment applications.
-They are also given sessions to stimulate their knowledge and thinking on a wide range of topics of direct relevance to this age group, including health issues and driving safety.
+This is delivered through a combination of form-time sessions and a fortnightly lesson, which include a range lectures, talks and other experiences.
+Within this programme are sessions devoted to helping students to develop their study skills and to help and advise them with university or employment applications.
+Students are also given sessions to stimulate their knowledge and thinking on a wide range of topics of direct relevance to this age group, including health issues and driving safety.